CreativeInquiry/ofxRobotArm/README.md

 ## Known Issues
  There are several known issues but please report anything you see out of place or weird.
-There are known weirdness with the initial orientation with some bots, requiring the invsere of the read orienation.
+There are known weirdnesses with the initial orientation with some bots, requiring the invsere of the read orientation.
 If you would like to help out with these issue please file a bug or start a discussion.

 ## Future Development